It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

 Because of this and the fact that pretty much everyone in Western society has plumbing, today’s generation has grown up taking water for granted.
 No wonder they get so confused by boil alerts.

 Teach your kids the importance of drinking water and how to clean it!
 We’ve talked about this a lot at Primal Survivor.
-Here are some great articles by Jacob on the subject:
+Here are some great articles on the subject:

 8. Locating a Suitable Campsite